roc-lang/roc/BUILDING_FROM_SOURCE.md

 - On Debian/Ubuntu `sudo apt-get install pkg-config`
 - LLVM, see below for version
 - [rust](https://rustup.rs/)
-- Also run `cargo install bindgen` after installing rust.
-You may need to open a new terminal.

 To run the test suite (via `cargo test`), you additionally need to install: